Table of Contents:

 Also known as “max++” and “Sirefef,” this Trojan horse was discovered in 2011 and has

 affected at least nine million computer systems.
 This Trojan is especially dangerous because it can infiltrate your computer in a variety of ways.
-The first is through social engineering, or the method of convincing you to activate the malware either through a legitimate-looking file or by piggybacking legitimate downloads.
+The first is through social engineering, the method of convincing you to activate the malware either through a legitimate-looking file or by piggybacking legitimate downloads.
 The second also relies on you, however, the Trojan is hidden in an advertisement link that redirects you to an infected site.
-The third involves payment to third party vendors to install the virus with their downloadable software.
+The third involves payment to third-party vendors to install the virus with their downloadable software.

 CryptoLocker is considered a ransomware Trojan because it literally holds your computer files ransom in exchange for a monetary payment.
 This infamous malware made its debut in 2013 through .zip file email attachments.
 CryptoLocker encrypts your files and hides the unique decryption key in a private server that only the creators of the Trojan can access.
 Once the ransom is paid, the creators claim to decrypt the files and restore your computer back to normal.
 Experts urge victims to never pay the ransom, however, they’ve also determined that there is no way to reclaim your files without the decryption code.

 Here’s a list of ways to decrease your computer’s risk of cyber attacks:

 - Install anti-virus software from a reputable vendor.
 Make sure your AV software is from a reputable vendor and includes email scans.
 Use the anti-virus program regularly and download the latest updates to ensure that your software is up-to-date on the newest viruses, worms, Trojans, and spambots.

 - Make sure your operating system is up-to-date.
 Regularly apply the most recent patches recommended by your OS vendor.

 - Use a virus scan before you open any new programs or files.